mobify/documentation-theme/README.md

 * `title` - Short and descriptive, bonus points for terminology that somebody would search for.
-* `description` - One to two sentences about this page.
-May be used in google search results or when a page is shared in slack/social media.
+* `intro` - One to two sentences about this page.
+This is used as the `description` meta tag and may be used in google search results or when a page is shared in slack/social media.
 * `crawlPriority` - The priority of this doc relative to other docs on our site when it comes to web crawlers. `0.5` is the default.
 Details can be found in the [sitemaps spec](https://www.sitemaps.org/protocol.html#xmlTagDefinitions).